KingPotato77/COMP0004-Coursework---Patient-Managing-System/README.txt

 - Add new patients with auto generated unique IDs
 - Edit existing patient information with validation
 - Delete patients with proper cleanup
-- Export entire dataset to CSV file (saved to data/patients100.csv)
+- Save entire dataset to CSV file (saves to data/patients100.csv)

 Requirement 9: JSON Export
 - JSONWriter class for DataFrame to JSON conversion
-- Export option available in web interface (saves to patients_export.json)
+- Button to save data to JSON available in home page (saves to patients_export.json)

 HOW TO RUN
 (need Java and Maven installed)